Dilka30003/Valorant-Discord/README.md

 # Valorant-Discord
-A discord bot that provides valorant stats
+A discord bot that provides stats on specified players